DAnand05/Python/README.md

 Here are some additional details about the codes in this repository:

     The codes are written in Python 3.
-    The codes are well-commented and easy to understand.
+    The codes are well-commented and easy to understand, well, some of them are.
     The codes are tested and work correctly.
     The codes are free to use for any purpose.